 Cheaper in Comparison with MFs

-Further, since the services of a portfolio manager are not availed, such exposure will be cheaper than that offered by a mutual fund.
+Since it does not avail the services of a portfolio manager, such exposure becomes cheaper than that offered by a mutual fund.

 Disadvantages of Exchange Traded Funds